 - Additional Documents

 - Scanned copy of NBI Clearance secured not earlier than 6 months prior to application (Country-Specific Materials)

 - Scanned copy of transcript of records, official or certified (Supplemental Materials)

 - Scanned copy of diploma, certified true copy (Supplemental Materials)

-Application period for the 2022-2023 Fulbright U.S.-ASEAN Visiting Scholar Program is CLOSED.
-Please check back in August or September 2022 for the 2023 application cycle.
+Application period for the 2022-2023 Fulbright U.S.-ASEAN Visiting Scholar Program is OPEN.
+Deadline for submission of documents is on December 20, 2022.